Calming Anxiety and Getting Back to Creativity in times of turmoil and stress

 that doesn't work.
 You got to be courageous, and you know I think it's because, first, it's really hard to get anybody's attention.
 And like you said I'm definitely not an expert.
 So I don't really know the answer to how to get your music heard.
 It's, I find it difficult.
 I don't really know how to do that very well I'm more about making authentic art.
 Yes.
 As an artist, so that's kind of my expertise, getting things done and performing in a way that makes you feel authentic and good, but like you said, I do think that you do need to build a following that's based on your dreams.
 Yes.
 So think about what are you really committed to.
 What is your real commitment, and only what what is really important to you.
 And this is something that requires a little bit of introspection you know just asking yourself what really matters to me.
 Sometimes it can be helpful to think about what other people get from being with you ... you can ask others, you know if I was having a really open conversation,with someone what would this person get from me?
 What is unique about me?
 And for me, you know, I know that really matters to me is truth, my truth, of course, and connection. want to connect, I want to connect at a deep level that's who I am.
 And self expression.
 And so that means, expressing who I really am.
 Then, then my energy is gonna be behind my songs performances, and my communications with my fans.
 And so then the person on the other side is going to see that.
 And it's going to go Oh, I like that, or no I don't like that.
 And the right people are gonna support you and that's so valuable because at the end of the day, you don't need millions of fans.
 You just 100 superfans 100 people, really.
 That's enough.

 Absolutely.
 I think that's I think that's more important than anything.
 Because if you're going to go and make like those cookie cutter pop songs which again there's no i'm not saying that's a bad thing if that's what you want to do.
 That's fine, but if you're going to start creating music.
-That way, and you watch anyone fanbase, it's, it kind of doesn't work that way.
+It kind of doesn't work that way.
 You're going to post up because even tying into social media and stuff right.
 Chances are if people like your music they're going to like a lot of what else you do what you're about.
 I just find that to be true a lot, especially working with a lot of clients here.
 That's why we kind of look for like the target market for a certain artists because chances are if they like your song they're gonna like likes certain things that you like like say spirituality or meditation stuff like that, you know, and if you're posting a lot of that stuff organically.
 You know, you're gonna be a fan of you, not so much your music and that's that's the deep fan that you want that super fan.
 And again, you're you really do only need 100 of those remote cookies.
 You know I don't know you know I don't know, I just know that if you do listen to some music a lot of it will be the same and it's almost like people are competing.
 If you're going to be competing down a lane that there's a lot of it like that.
 Really jammed up lane it's going to be really hard to stick out.
 So, making your own stuff making stuff that you, I think is just way way way more meaningful and I feel like you'll have an easier time navigating through if you're just trying to do exactly what everyone else is doing.
 And that's sort of what I mean by like cookie cutter is just all your following rules based on what other people are going to think about your music where you come from a place of your truth i think that that the best music kind of comes from that place.
 And then the marketing side I think so much more easy to do because you have that story behind it.
 So,

 I think when you are young it can be difficult because they're like, Who am I? and it really can be hard to know who you are.
-So it's good to be a bit of an exploration first, you don't have to know yet you just explore different styles you know maybe I just make a jazz song today, adn tomorrow I try a rap song.
+So it's good to be a bit of an exploration first, you don't have to know yet you just explore different styles you know maybe I just make a jazz song today, and tomorrow I try a rap song.
 And then once you find your voice, then don't be afraid to really, really tell people yeah this is what I'm just gonna stand for, because people are attracted to that more than necessarily just music.

 Yes.
 And you don't have to change and that's sort of me too.
 Don't change.
 What you're about when you know like that's what your value is explored you know that you don't want to change that.
 Just to get the views I don't, I don't think that that would be the solution I think the solution would be find the people, you know, don't, don't try to change the sounds, to make it work for everybody.
-I would say find the people that it does work.
+I would say find the people that it does work for.
 That's where that would come into play.
 We're about to run out of time.
 Anything else you wanted to say before we go.